paulpalmieri/c-upload/README.md

 # c-upload
 Automates and speeds up the upload of documents on the public printer service of Concordia University.
+Run a single command and do something else while all the documents get uploaded.
 Uses `Selenium` to automate Chrome dynamically.

 ## Requirements
 * Python 3 (use `brew install python` if you don't have python3)